petertasker/petertasker.github.io/index.md

 I'm an undergraduate Computer Science student at the University of Strathclyde.
 I was born in Glasgow, Scotland, have four cats, and enjoy playing the piano and guitar, although I'm terrible at both of them 😉.

-I'm currently on the look for seasonal internships while I am in my undergraduate course 👀.
+I'm currently on the look for seasonal internships while I am in my undergraduate course.

 ## Projects